 - Clearance to resume sports participation after a cardiac event or cardiovascular surgery

 - Evaluation of symptoms such as chest pain, palpitations, or shortness of breath during training or competition

 - Evaluation of sudden or unexplained deterioration in athletic performance

 - Evaluation of impaired athletic performance after medical treatment

-- Genetic and/or familial risk of cardiovascular disease
+- Evaluation of genetic and/or familial risk of cardiovascular disease

 - Advice about controlling cardiovascular disease